-An Investment Manager earns an average salary of £47,899 per year.
+An Investment Manager earns an average salary of £48,768 per year.
 Most people move on to other jobs if they have more than 20 years' experience in this career.
 The skills that increase pay for this job the most are Financial Analysis, Customer Relationship Management (CRM), and Financial Modeling.
-Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.
+For the first five to ten years in this position, pay increases sharply, but any additional experience does not have a big effect on pay.

 |Salary||£26,849 - £97,877|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 Pay by Experience for an Investment Manager has a positive trend.
 An entry-level Investment Manager with less than 5 years of experience can expect to earn an average total compensation of ₤45,000 based on 32 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 An Investment Manager with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of ₤59,000 based on 33 salaries.
 An experienced Investment Manager which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of ₤60,000 based on 31 salaries.
 An Investment Manager with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of ₤58,000 based on 6 salaries.